 What is SINEGY Marketplace?

 SINEGY Marketplace is a cryptocurrency exchange registered in Malaysia.
-It has been operational since 2020.
+According to information on its website, it's also fully regulated.
+The exchange has been operational since 2020.
 The only cryptocurrencies offered at this platform are BTC, ETH and XRP (Bitcoin, Ethereum and Ripple).

 SINEGY Marketplace Advantages

 The platform highlights the following four things as advantages with the platform: live support, trading fee discount (see more on this below under SINEGY Marketplace Trading Fees), cold storage security and the option to start corporate accounts.
 We can see the benefit of all of these advantages.
 Under the point Cold Storage Security, the platform only states that they have the "majority of your digital assets" in cold storage.
 Normally, the percentage is between 95-100.
 Majority, technically speaking, is anything above 50%, so the statement is in and of itself not particularly comforting.

 SINEGY Marketplace Trading View

 Every trading platform has a trading view.
 The trading view is the part of the exchange’s website where you can see the price chart of a certain cryptocurrency and what its current price is.
 There are normally also buy and sell boxes, where you can place orders with respect to the relevant crypto, and, at most platforms, you will also be able to see the order history (i.e., previous transactions involving the relevant crypto).
 Everything in the same view on your desktop.
 There are of course also variations to what we have now described.
 On the date of first writing this review (19 February 2021), we were not able to obtain a picture of the trading view at SINEGY Marketplace.
 We apologize for any inconvenience this may cause.
 We promise that we will post a picture of the trading view as soon as we are able to obtain one.